 Colorado law refers to alimony as spousal maintenance.
-The maintenance law in Colorado recognizes that in most cases both spouses have contributed to a couple’s overall quality of life, and that non-economic contributions by each spouse have likely enabled greater earning potential for the other.
+The maintenance law in Colorado recognizes that in most cases both spouses have contributed to a couple’s overall quality of life and that non-economic contributions by each spouse have likely enabled greater earning potential for the other.
 It can be difficult to fairly distribute a couple’s income, especially where one of the parties to a divorce has foregone educational opportunity or work experience in support of higher earnings for the other.

 This is where maintenance comes in.
 The purpose of maintenance is to bridge an income gap, usually temporarily, to soften the economic hardship that someone with little or no earning potential might suffer at the loss of a spouse’s income.
 The concept of maintenance in Colorado emphasizes its temporary nature, and the need to ease a transition to financial independence.

-Maintenance is usually first raised in the early stages of a divorce, when the court is still considering temporary orders.
-Temporary orders govern during the rest of the divorce proceeding, until all issues are worked out and a final order can be entered, and these temporary orders are based on a different legal standard and different factors than the final award.
+Maintenance is usually first raised in the early stages of a divorce when the court is still considering temporary orders.
+Temporary orders govern during the rest of the divorce proceeding until all issues are worked out and a final order can be entered, and these temporary orders are based on a different legal standard and different factors than the final award.

 Temporary maintenance in Colorado divorce cases for couples with a combined income of less than $75,000.00 per year is determined based on a presumptive formula.
-The formula requires payment to the party with a lower income by the party with a higher income, if there is a significant gap between the two.
-The greater the income gap between parties, the greater the payments ordered.
+The formula requires payment to the party with a lower income by the party with a higher income if there is a significant gap between the two.
+The greater the income gap between the parties, the greater the payments ordered.
 That formula is presumptive because it can be modified or abandoned altogether based on individual circumstances and the amount of income in question.
-Couples with a combined income over $75,000.00 per year must show an inability for one party to meet reasonable needs to justify any temporary maintenance award.
+Couples with a combined income of over $75,000.00 per year must show an inability for one party to meet reasonable needs to justify any temporary maintenance award.

 As with almost any other issue to be decided in a divorce or legal separation, the maintenance issue can be agreed upon by the parties.
 In that case, the court will accept the agreement and there is no need to resort to formulas or demonstrate any need.

 “Permanent maintenance” is probably a misleading phrase.
-The goal of maintenance in Colorado is primarily to assist with transition to financial independence after a separation.
+The goal of maintenance in Colorado is primarily to assist with the transition to financial independence after a separation.
 Accordingly, maintenance awards which go on forever are rare.
 However, courts do regularly issue maintenance awards as part of the permanent orders entered at the end of a case.
 The Colorado statutes governing ongoing maintenance require courts to apply a presumptive formula in many cases.
-That formula takes into account the length of the marriage, and the respective incomes of each party.
+That formula takes into account the length of the marriage and the respective incomes of each party.